dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 the value being switched on is equivalent to a list containing those two elements.

-This proposal follows Swift in that it addresses this ambiguity by dividing patterns into two general categories *binding patterns* or *binders* and *matching patterns* or *matchers*.
+This proposal follows Swift and addresses the ambiguity by dividing patterns into two general categories *binding patterns* or *binders* and *matching patterns* or *matchers*.
 (Binding patterns don't always necessarily bind a variable, but "binder" is easier to say than "irrefutable pattern".)
 Binders appear in irrefutable contexts like variable declarations where the intent is to destructure and bind variables.
-Matchers appear in contexts like switch cases where the intent is also to see if the value matches the pattern or not and where comparison to other values is meaningful.
+Matchers appear in contexts like switch cases where the intent is also to see if the value matches the pattern or not and where control flow can occur when the pattern doesn't match.

 ## Syntax